supabase-community/chatgpt-your-files/README.md

     );
     ```

-1. Add `supabase_url` secret to `./supabase/seed.sql`.
+1. If developing locally, add `supabase_url` secret to `./supabase/seed.sql`.
 We will use this to query our Edge Functions within our local environment.
-In production, set this to your Supabase project's API URL.

     ```sql
     select vault.create_secret(